sandyschumann/sandyschumann.github.io/README.md

 Ramos, M. R., Schumann, S., & Hewstone, M. (2022).
 The role of short-term and longer term immigration trends on voting for populist radical right parties in Europe.
 Social Psychological and Personality Science, 13(4), 816-826.

 Schumann, S., & Moore, Y. (2022).
 What can be achieved with online intergroup contact interventions?
 Assessing long‐term attitude, knowledge, and behaviour change.
 Analyses of Social Issues and Public Policy, 22(3), 1072-1091.

-Schumann, S., & Moore, Y. (2023).
-The COVID-19 outbreak as a trigger event for sinophobic hate crimes in the United Kingdom.
-The British Journal of Criminology, 63(2), 367-383.

 Schumann, S., Rottweiler, B., & Gill, P. (2022).
 Assessing the relationship between terrorist attacks against ingroup or outgroup members and public support for terrorism.
 Frontiers in Psychology, 13.